bigconf/garmin_gps_challenge/README.md

 - 🗺️ Visualize activities and progress on interactive Folium maps
 - 🏃 Multi-sport support (cycling, running, walking)
 - 📊 Stats panel showing progress toward postcode coverage

+## Dependencies

+This project uses the following Python libraries:

+- Garth: A Python wrapper for Garmin Connect authentication.
+- Garminconnect: A Python client for accessing Garmin connect data.

+These libraries are listed in `requirements.txt` and are required to run the app.

 ## 📁 Project Structure
 ```text